countable-web/ops-manual/developers/CODING_STANDARDS.rst

 Consider the book `Clean Code <https://www.oreilly.com/library/view/clean-code/9780136083238/>`__ on this topic and on writing short functions.

--  Names should indicate *what* a function does in *business domain language*.
+-  Names should indicate *what* a function does in *business domain language* (see "Ubiquitous Language" in Domain Driven Design).
 -  Name length should be proportional to the variable's scope size. ``x`` is ok in a one liner, but not a global.
 -  When an industry jargon (domain language) term is available, use that.
 -  ClassNames - Classes should use an upper camel case string of nouns.